Drug Addiction: A Misunderstood Chemical Romance

 According to the U.S census bureau, 31% of children in the U.S live in a household without a father .
-This statistic means that children are more likely to grow up with a pet compared to growing up with a father.
 This is important since research shows that a lack of paternal presence on a child's life are more likely to become depressed.
 Additionally, those without a father are also likely to do poorly in school compared to those who had a paternal figure in their lives.

-As mentioned previously, those who suffer from depression are more likely to pick up drug usage to cope with their feelings of loneliness and possibly social anxiety associated with not having a father .
-While not having a father isn't the main reason why people become depressed, it's the biggest factor that can lead to depression for Americans.
+As mentioned previously, those who suffer from depression are more likely to pick up drug usage to cope with their feelings of loneliness and possibly social anxiety associated with not having a father.
+While not having a father isn't the main reason why people become depressed, it's a big factor that can lead to depression for Americans.

 Rape victims and Substance Abuse

-One in 9 girls and 1 in 53 boys are likely to experience rape before the age of 18.
-Furthermore, according to research, rape victims are also more likely to have a substance use disorder or an alcohol abuse disorder.
+1 in 9 girls and 1 in 53 boys are likely to experience rape before the age of 18.
+According to research, rape victims are also more likely to have a substance use disorder or an alcohol abuse disorder.

 People who've suffered from rape are also 1.5 times more likely to have reported using drugs compared to those who were never abused.
 This is because those who've suffered through sexual abuse use drugs as a means of coping with their memories of that traumatic experience.

-It's not just to cope with the memories themselves, but also the ramifications those memories that harm their self-esteem, self-worth.
-Additionally, all these issues cause many social problems with rape victims, leading to social isolation, greater self-hate, a thus vicious cycle which further deteriorates the victim's mental condition.
+It's not just to cope with the memories themselves, but also the ramifications those memories that harm their self-esteem, self-worth, and image of themselves.
+All these issues cause many social problems with rape victims, leading to social isolation, greater self-hate, a thus vicious cycle which further deteriorates the victim's mental condition.